SKPsanjeevi/parallel-sum/README.md

 $$ \text{AGAINSTROOF [PERCENT]} = \frac{N \text{[FLOP]} } {\text{TIME [s] *  GPUPEAKPERFORMANCE [FLOPs]}} * 100 [\text{PERCENT}] $$

 CUBLAS time taken = 0.415 ms (uses `asum_kernel` twice as seen from `nsys` data.).
 In this case, CUBLAS uses about roughly 0.735 % of the roofline performance for this GPU.
+It has to be noted that the execution times of CUBLAS kernel is actually used rather than the time taken by the CUBLAS function itself.
+The CUBLAS functions for the reduction operations take much longer time due to branching out and to call the specific kernel needed.

 Regarding bandwidth, N amount of floats are transferred to the SMs but resulting in only one float output.
 Therefore, the bandwidth can be approximated as N * 4 [BYTE] / (TIME [s]).